Mary Munive

-Mary Denisse Munive Angermüller (born 10 April 1981) is a Costa Rican physician and politician who has been the Second Vice-President of Costa Rica under First Vice-President Stephan Brunner and President Rodrigo Chaves Robles since 2022.
-She has been the Minister of Health since 2023, and was also the Minister of Sports.
+Mary Denisse Munive Angermüller (born 10 April 1981) is a Costa Rican physician and politician who served as the Second Vice President of Costa Rica under First Vice President Stephan Brunner and President Rodrigo Chaves Robles from 2022 to 2026.
+She also served as the Minister of Health from 2023 to 2026, and was also the Minister of Sports.

 Early life and education

 Mary Denisse Munive Angermüller was born in San José, Costa Rica, on 10 April 1981.
 Her parents were immigrants from Peru and she has German ancestry.
 She was raised in Tibás.
 She graduated from the University of Costa Rica (UCR).

 Career

 Munive became a postgraduate professor of family and community medicine at UCR in 2018.
 She is the president of the Association of Family and Community Medicine Specialists of Costa Rica.

 Rodrigo Chaves Robles selected Stephan Brunner and Munive as his vice presidential running mates for the 2022 election.
 Their campaign won the election.
 She is a member of the Social Democratic Progress Party.
 Munive was placed in charge of Chaves' economic team while Stephan Brunner was placed in charge of the economic team.

 Munive was Minister of Sports.
 Joselyn Chacón Madrigal left her position as Minister of Health and three months later she was succeeded by Munive on 10 May 2023.

 The National Medical Union filed a complaint against Munive to the Office of the Public Ethics Ombudsman stating that she broke public integrity as the second part of the salary for 800 doctors in the Ministry of Health was not paid in 2023.

+Munive opposes restricting abortion rights.
+Fabricio Alvarado Muñoz called for Munive to be dismissed as Health Minister in 2025, as she had not implemented restrictions placed on abortions in 2019.

+The Responsible Paternity Law allows mothers to declare who the father is and mandates DNA testing paternity disputes.
+Funding for paternity tests is managed by the Health Ministry.
+The budget for the paternity tests fell from 1 billion colones to 194 million colones between 2023 and 2025.